omercohen7640/MusicGenreClassifier/README.md

 </h1>
   <p align="center">
     <a href="https://taldatech.github.io">Omer Cohen</a> •
-    <a href="https://github.com/royg27">Jonathan Nir Shalit</a> •
+    <a href="https://github.com/royg27">Jonathan Nir Shalit</a>
   </p>

-Jupyter Notebook tutorials for the Technion's EE 046211 course "Deep Learning"
+Our Project for the Technion's EE 046211 course "Deep Learning"
 * Animation by <a href="https://medium.com/@gumgumadvertisingblog">GumGum</a>.

 <h4 align="center">